mmladenovska/Team_2_Bank-data-analysis/README.md

 For better understanding  the patterns , we tried to explore and visualize our dataset by doing distribution of variables
  <img src="https://user-images.githubusercontent.com/81990864/115442389-3ce9d300-a212-11eb-8f4e-832a0d6c9ae2.jpg" align="center" width="700" height="400">

-Customer age in our dataset follows a fairly normal distribution and as we can see it doesn't play a part in churning.More than 70% of the customers are in age range between 36-56 years old, so we are dealing with a clients who may start thinking of their pensions, inheritance, taxes, etc. which means they will emphasize on finding the best deal, regardless of the bank.
+Customer age in our dataset follows a fairly normal distribution and as we can see it doesn't play a part in churning.More than 70% of the customers are in age range between 36-56 years old, so we are dealing with a clients who may start thinking of their pensions, inheritance, taxes, etc., which means they will emphasize on finding the best deal, regardless of the bank.

 ![numeric](https://user-images.githubusercontent.com/81990864/115446197-2003ce80-a217-11eb-9a7f-af4f50482b60.jpg)